-1. Participants employed at or receiving services from a JMCS site serving participants in the California Conservation Corps (CCC), participating Certified Local Corps, YouthBuild, or Workforce Innovation and Opportunity Act programs
+- 1. Students in grades 6-12 who are residents of Nevada County, Ca and who have been suspended or expelled from LEAs in Nevada County or referred by the Nevada County SARB. - 2.
+Participants employed at or receiving services from a JMCS site serving participants in the California Conservation Corps (CCC), participating Certified Local Corps, YouthBuild, or Workforce Innovation and Opportunity Act programs